wadyntecno/projWireCaption/README.md

 With each study, new information or extension will be inserted, I will be updating the versions and implementing new features, to be better used without the need for long re-installation and correction.
 </p>

-## Como proceder na instalação deste projeto
+## Procedimento na instalação deste projeto
 <a href="https://github.com/wadyntecno/LaravelBreezeLirewire/blob/main/R-INSTALACAO.md">Clicar aqui</a>